hamzagilani8/Metaverse/Javascript Excercises/README.md

 • Write three versions of this program, making sure each message is printed for the appropriate color alien.

+## Assignment 27
-28. Stages of Life: Write an if-else chain that determines a person’s stage of life.
+Stages of Life: Write an if-else chain that determines a person’s stage of life.
 Set a value for the variable age, and then:

 • If the person is less than 2 years old, print a message that the person is a baby.